 Apple then became dissatisfied with Qualcomm taking such a large chunk of revenue, (plus the cost of the physical chips themselves) so the smartphone company proceeded to allege anti-competitive practices.
 Their case alleged that Qualcomm’s exclusive patent for Apple’s baseband processors posed a risk to the competitive balance of the smartphone industry.

 In the fallout, Apple refused to pay patent royalty fees, Qualcomm refused to pay the annual $1 billion rebate, and Apple switched to Intel as a chip supplier.
-Apple sued Qualcomm for $1 billion in the United States, and $145 million in China.
+The lawsuit came for $1 billion in the United States, and $145 million in China.
 Qualcomm then filed countersuits in Germany and China.
 Qualcomm won the legal battle, leading to a massive stock price increase.
 Shortly after Apple lost, Rubén Caballero, the engineer “leading Apple’s charge into 5G,” left the company.
-Read more about Caballero’s abrupt departure here.

 How 5G is Involved